profile

 Region-based convolutional neural networks, or regions/models that use CNN features, known as R-CNNs, are innovative ways to use deep learning models for object detection.

-An R-CNN works by selecting several regions from an image, such as an anchor box.
+An R-CNN selects several regions from an image, such as an anchor box.
 A pre-defined class of labels is given to the model first.
 It uses these to label the categories of objects in the images and other offsets, such as bounding boxes.

 The development of R-CNN models started in 2013, and one application of this approach is to enable object detection in Google Lens.